 Frequently Asked Mentor Coaching Questions and Answers for ICF Credentialing

 - Can I count this program as training hours toward a first ICF credential?
-Yes, for an initial credential portfolio application, the CQ Coaching Certificate™ 14.5 Coach Education hours could be counted as training hours as it is ICF CCE approved as well as receive the 10 hours of Mentor Coaching, or 24.5 hours for the entire program, with 23 hours as Core Competency and 1.5 as Resource Development.
+Yes, for an initial credential portfolio application, the Culturally Intelligent Coaching™ Certificate 20 Coach Education hours could be counted as training hours as it is ICF CCE approved, as well as receive the 10 hours of Mentor Coaching, or 30 hours total for the entire program, with 26 hours as Core Competency and 4 as Resource Development.

 - How do I enter the Mentor Coaching hours on my credentialing or renewal application, how long does it take and what is the process after I submit the application?
 There is a place on the application to add mentor coaching.
-You add my name, email and number of hours mentored, 7 group and 3 individual, over the 3 month time period upon completing our mentor coaching program.
-You automatically receive 10 hours of continuing education in core competencies for renewal for mentor coaching.
+When you complete our program and are applying for your credential or renewal you will add my name, email and number of hours mentored, 7 group and 3 individual, over the 3 month time period upon completing our mentor coaching program.
+ICF will check with me to verify your mentor coaching.
+You automatically receive 10 hours of continuing education in core competencies for renewal for mentor coaching, those 10 hours are included in our 30 hours CCE.
 Occasionally coaches make a mistake on the dates and have to correct it, which slows down your application.
-It can take up to 24 weeks for a credentialing application to go through.
-After your application has been reviewed, you will then be asked to take the CKA (Coach Knowledge Assessment), the written test, unless you are renewing your credential, as of 2nd quarter 2022, followed by 2 assessors reviewing each recording.
-The assessments are completed independently.
-The applicant’s name is listed on the recording.
-This does allow for the assessor(s) to recuse themselves if there is a conflict of interest.
+It can take up to 24 weeks for a credentialing application to go through, especially for MCC or Portfolio applications.
+After your application has been reviewed, you will then be asked to take the updated, proctored ICF Credentialing Exam, the written test, unless you are renewing your credential.
+If a Credential is due to expire and they submit an application for a higher level credential prior to their current expiration date, ICF Credentials and Standards will automatically renew their current credential during the review process.

 Marilyn O’Hearne, MSW, MCC, LLC; CQ Master Certified Coach, International Coaching Federation